PNNL-Comp-Mass-Spec/Kaiko/README.md

 ### For Testing with Docker

-We have additionally wrapped kaiko to run within docker.
+We have additionally wrapped Kaiko to run within docker.
 Docker currently only supports inference and not training.
+First please download the pre-trained model.

 To build the docker:

 ```
 sh ./build_docker.sh